LanceMcCarthy/GoldenClouds/index.md

 If you have pets with you, we strongly recommend initially having them on a leash while out in the backyard.
 This is for a few reasons:

 * The fences will not keep an untrained or determined dog inside the property.
 * Occasionally, a couple of the neighborhood's small dogs go on a field trip together.
 They pass through in a couple minutes.
-Although they may appear to be friendly, do not feed or engage with them, ro they will not go away.
+Although they may appear to be friendly, **do not feed** or engage with them, or they will not go away.

-> **🐶** Since we don't know how your pet behaves; the property owners and Airbnb cannot assume responsiblility for your animal's actions.
-Thus, we urge caution and play it safe at first.
+> **🐶** Since we don't know how your pet behaves; the property owners and Airbnb/Vrbo cannot assume responsiblility for your animal's actions.
+Thus, we strongly urge caution, leash your pet until you understand how it will act in these surroundings.
+Play it safe!

 ## Onsite Technology